 Energy use, and the systems put in place to supply it, are responsible for the majority of the world’s emissions of carbon dioxide.
 As a result, much climate change policy is directed towards the energy sector.
 Energy is also central to economic development and social welfare and thus energy security and cost minimisation are high on national policy agendas.
 This module focuses on the transitions needed from the current situations in energy use, supply, markets and policy to those required as part of a long term, sustainable, low carbon energy system.

-On this module you’ll look at the field of petroleum production, and focus on surface engineering and operations.
+On this module you will look at the field of petroleum production, and focus on surface engineering and operations.
 Course content includes production facility schemes, fluid separation design, equilibrium flash calculations, processing of gas condensates, hydrocarbon transportation and storage, and project economics.

 This module aims to develop your understanding of process integration.
-You’ll learn about powerful methods used to assess energy targets for energy recovery, and you’ll also have the chance to develop designs that match the targets.
+You will learn about powerful methods used to assess energy targets for energy recovery, and you will also have the chance to develop designs that match the targets.

 Our programme utilises our research-active staff in conjunction with state-of-the-art facilities to provide a range of learning experiences – lectures, seminars, directed study, practical laboratories and project work.